SHervoe-Hansen/PEO_solubility_in_NaCl/README.md

 # Rigorous Thermodynamic Decomposition of Salt Effects on the Polymerization of Polyethylene glycol

 ## Research plan
+- [ ] Determine solvation free energy of PEO in various _n_-mers in neat water.
+- [ ] Determine solvation free energy of PEO in various _n_-mers in NaCl solution.
+- [ ] Determine solvation free energy of PEO in various _n_-mers in NaSCN solution.

 ### License
 This work is licensed under a